puppeteer/puppeteer/docs/api.md

 Shortcut for [page.mainFrame().select()](#frameselectselector-values)

 #### page.setBypassCSP(enabled)
-- `enabled` <[boolean]> sets by-passing of page's Content-Security-Policy.
+- `enabled` <[boolean]> sets bypassing of page's Content-Security-Policy.
 - returns: <[Promise]>

-Toggles by-passing page's Content-Security-Policy.
+Toggles bypassing page's Content-Security-Policy.

-> **NOTE** CSP by-passing happens at the moment of CSP initialization rather then evaluation.
+> **NOTE** CSP bypassing happens at the moment of CSP initialization rather then evaluation.
 Usually this means that `page.setBypassCSP` should be called before navigating to the domain.

 #### page.setCacheEnabled(enabled)